Scientific Name

 How to Grow and Care

 Repot as needed, preferably during the warm season.
 To repot Parodia, ensure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, removing any rotted or dead roots in the process.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.

 Learn more at How to Grow and Care for Parodia.